-The Family Conservancy is a sponsoring agency for the Child and Adult Care Food Program (CACFP).
-CACFP provides aid to family child care homes for the provision of nutritious foods that contribute to the wellness, healthy growth, and development of young children.
+The Family Conservancy is a sponsoring agency for the Child & Adult Care Food Program (CACFP).
+CACFP helps family child care homes provide nutritious foods that contribute to the wellness, healthy growth, and development of young children.

 To participate, family child care providers must be licensed and care for at least one child other than their own.

-The Family Conservancy's Child and Adult Care Food Program uses a program called KidKare to manage all your childcare needs!
+When you enroll in CACFP with The Family Conservancy, you receive a free membership to KidCare.
+KidKare is a business management software specifically designed for child care providers.
 You can use your smartphone, tablet, or computer to enroll children, plan menus, view reports, and so much more!

 What can I expect?